mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 This thesis introduces BuildCross, a toolset and dataset representing a significant contribution to the field.
 BuildCross compiles and extracts code sections from archive files of widely-used open source libraries (referenced in \autoref{table:buildcross-dataset-libraries}).
 The code sections in the binary files are extracted for use by our models, in addition to being disassembled for dataset labeling and quality control.
 We developed BuildCross with the goal of bridging the gap between ISAdetect and CpuRec datasets.
 While ISAdetect contains a large volume of binary programs, it consists mostly of architectures from more mainstream \acp{ISA}.
 We believe this dataset alone lacks sufficient diversity to develop truly architecture-agnostic models.
 CpuRec on the other hand contains binaries from a great variety of architectures, but the lack of significant volume and uncertainties with labeling of the dataset makes it unsuited to train larger ML models on.
 BuildCross strikes a balance aiming to generate a larger volume of binary code for the underrepresented less common architectures.

 We have found that large consistent sources of already compiled binaries for embedded and bare metal systems are hard to come by, which are experiences also shared by the authors of ISAdetect and CpuRec [@Kairajarvi2020; @Granboulan_paper2020].
-To overcome this limitation and produce a well-documented, correctly labeled dataset, we compiled binary programs for these exotic architectures using cross-compilation with GNU Compiler Collection (GCC) and GNU Binutils.
+To overcome this limitation and produce a well-documented, correctly labeled dataset, we compiled binary programs for these exotic architectures using cross-compilation with \ac{GCC} and GNU Binutils.
 We developed a pipeline consisting of three steps: (1) creating containerized workable toolchains, (2) gathering sources and configuring these toolchains for binary compilation, and (3) extracting features and relevant data from the compiled libraries.
 With future expansion in mind, it is able to accommodate additional target toolchains and binary sources.

 ```{=latex}
 \begin{longtable}[c]{p{2cm}p{1.5cm}p{12cm}}